 From food to taking toilet breaks, be consistent.
 If you feed them at 10 am in the morning, you will have to take them out for a walk within 2 hours or so.
 If you skip or delay, they may end up doing their business inside.

 While you can teach your pets, it is always helpful that you seek assistance from a professional trainer.
 If you are looking for one then we are right here!
-Call us on +91 8431620000 & we will be happy to help!
+Call us at +91 8431620000 & we will be happy to help!

-If you wish to be a part of an ever growing pet parent community, then join Wiggles Tribe on Facebook today and get all your queries answered by our in-house vets!
+If you wish to be a part of an ever-growing pet parent community, then join Wiggles Tribe on Facebook today and get all your queries answered by our in-house vets!